ximion/appstream/README.md

 Possible AppStream-specific flags are:
  -DQT=ON              -- Build the Qt5 interface library.
  -DVAPI=ON            -- Build Vala API to use library with the Vala programming language.
- -DDEP11=ON           -- Enable support for the YAML-based DEP-11 AppStream format (ON by default).
  -DDOCUMENTATION=ON   -- (Re)generate API documentation.
  -DMAINTAINER=ON      -- Enable strict compiler options - use this if you write a patch for AppStream.
  -DAPT_SUPPORT=ON     -- Enable integration with the APT package manager on Debian.